Calibrated Multi-Level Quantile Forecasting: Methods

 \end{enumerate} \end{procedure}

-Note that Steps 1 and 2 can be combined into a single step:
+Note that steps 1 and 2 can be combined into a single step:

-This is equivalent to the two-step procedure because $\Pi_C(x+b)=b+\Pi_{C-b}(x)$ for any closed convex set $C \subseteq \R^d$ and vectors $x, b \in \R^d$ (see Appendix \ref{sec:auxiliary_proofs_APPENDIX} for a proof of this fact).
-Writing the MultiQT forecast $q_t$ in this way makes it clear it belongs to $\cK$ and is thus distributionally consistent.
-When running MultiQT in practice, we compute $\q_t$ using \eqref{eq:multiQT_projection}; this isotonic regression can be computed efficiently in $O(|\cA|)$ time via the Pool Adjacent Violators Algorithm (PAVA) \citep{ayer1955empirical, barlow1972statistical}.
+This is equivalent because \smash{$\Pi_C(x+b)=b+\Pi_{C-b}(x)$} for any closed convex set $C \subseteq \R^d$ and vectors $x, b \in \R^d$ (where $C-b = \{x - b : x \in C\}$).
+Writing the MultiQT forecast $\q_t$ in this way makes it clear that it belongs to $\cK$ and is thus distributionally consistent.
+However, when running MultiQT in practice, it is convenient to implement each iteration as \eqref{eq:multiQT_projection} followed by \eqref{eq:multiQT_update}.
+When reasoning about its properties (calibration or regret), it is more convenient to use the form in Procedure \ref{proc:multiQT}.
+It is worth noting that each isotonic projection step \smash{$\Pi_{\cK}$} can be computed efficiently in $O(m)$ time (where recall $m = |\cA|$ is the number of quantile levels), using the pool adjacent violators algorithm (PAVA) \citep{ayer1955empirical, barlow1972statistical}.

-We highlight that in \eqref{eq:multiQT_update}, the hidden offsets are updated based on the coverage induced by the played offset: What appears in this update is $\cov_t^{\alpha} = \mathbbm{1}\{y_t \leq b_t^{\alpha} + \theta_t^{\alpha}\}$ rather than $\mathbbm{1}\{y_t \leq b_t^{\alpha} + \bttheta_t^{\alpha}\}$.
-Described more abstractly, the update is a gradient step starting from the hidden offset but using the gradient evaluated at the played offset.
-As we will later see, this combination turns out to be crucial for achieving the desired calibration guarantee.
+We highlight that in \eqref{eq:multiQT_update} the hidden offset vector is updated based on the coverage induced by the played one: what appears in this update is \smash{$\cov_t^{\alpha} = \one\{y_t \leq b_t^{\alpha} + \theta_t^{\alpha}\}$}, rather than \smash{$\one\{y_t \leq b_t^{\alpha} + \ttheta_t^{\alpha}\}$}.
+More abstractly, the update takes a gradient step starting from the hidden offset but uses the gradient evaluated at the played offset.
+As we will see, this combination (known generally as lazy gradient descent) turns out to be crucial for achieving the desired calibration guarantee.

-\paragraph{MultiQT with delayed feedback or lead time.} Procedure \ref{proc:multiqt} assumes that at each time $t$, we are able to observe $y_t$ before making our forecast for time $t+1$, but there are many settings where this is not the case.
-This can happen if there is \emph{delayed feedback}, where feedback is observed with some constant delay $D \geq 0$, meaning that the true value at time $t$ is not observed until after the forecast is made at time $t+D$.
-Equivalently (from the perspective of our method), we may be asked to make forecasts with a \emph{lead time} of $D+1$.
-In such settings, feedback for time $t$ is not observed until after we make our forecasts at time $t+1, t+2, \dots, t+D$.
-A lead time of one ($D=0$) corresponds to the standard MultiQT setting, but $D \geq 1$ can be viewed as a delayed feedback problem.
-In such situations, we can run a delayed feedback version of MultiQT, which looks exactly like Procedure \ref{proc:multiqt} except the hidden offset update in \eqref{eq:multiQT_update} is replaced with
+\paragraph{MultiQT with delayed feedback or lead time.} Procedure \ref{proc:multiQT} assumes that at each time $t$ we are able to observe the outcome $y_t$ before making our next forecast $q_{t+1}$.
+However, there are settings where this is not the case.
+We model such settings using a general framework of \emph{delayed feedback}, in which the outcome associated with a forecast made at time $t$ is revealed only after the forecast is made at time $t+D$ for some constant delay $D \geq 0$.